 China is a breeding ground for contemporary artists, and visionaries have continued to conquer the art market over the past two decades.
-Sometimes provocative, sometimes playful, but never lacking in inspiration; their works are constantly surprising us.
+Sometimes provocative, sometimes playful, but never lacking in inspiration; the works of Chinese artists are constantly surprising us.
 Here is a list of 10 Chinese artists that you should definitely know about.
 Whether renowned or emerging, you shouldn’t miss their latest creations.

 1) Ai WeiWei

-All his photographs capture him completely painted, blending into the setting….
-Liu Bolin is the least visible among the most famous Chinese artists in the world.
-His love of disappearance and camouflage was born of a tendency in Chinese society: That of ignoring the individual.
-A tendency that touched Liu Bolin in 2005, when his studio in the village of Suo Jiacun in Beijing was destroyed as part of a restructuring move in preparation for the Olympic games of 2008.
-Since then, the artist has expanded his approach to all decors, whether in China or in major European cities like Brussels.
-Last year, he organized a performance in front of the Pyramid of the Louvre, at that time he was also camouflaged by French artist JR. This year, Liu Bolin showed off his talent working with the Brand Moncler for their Spring-Summer 2017 campaign.
+All Liu Bolin‘s photographs contain hidden self-portraits, making him the “least visible” among the most famous Chinese artists.
+His interest in camouflage was born out of a trend in Chinese society: that of ignoring the individual.
+This was something that touched Liu Bolin in 2005, when his studio in the village of Suo Jiacun in Beijing was destroyed.
+This came as part of a development project in preparation for the 2008 Olympic games.
+Since then, the artist has expanded his approach across the continents, with works in China and major European cities such as Brussels.
+In 2016, he organized a performance in front of the Pyramid of the Louvre.
+At this time he was also camouflaged by French artist JR. In 2017, Liu Bolin showed off his talent, working with the Brand Moncler for their SS17 collection.

 Vidéo: Freud, Fish and Butterfly Copyright © Wang Haiyang

-Only thirty-two years old, this young artist goes beyond the codes of contemporary Chinese art, often social and engaged.
-His painting is interior, it reveals the anxiety of his subconscious and his buried desires.
-He represents himself metamorphosed in imaginary scenes which challenges the visual and emotional comfort of the viewer.
-His oneiric pieces come close to surrealism and since some years take the form of videos, real animated paintings that require unlimited patience, since the final video is the product of multiple images of the same drawing.
+This young artist goes beyond the norms of contemporary Chinese art, and is often socially and politically engaged.
+His painting reveals the anxiety of his subconscious and his buried desires.
+He represents these inner thoughts in imaginary scenes in which he is transformed, challenging the visual and emotional comfort of the viewer.
+His dreamy pieces come close to surrealism and over the past few years have take the form of videos.
+They are animated paintings that require infinite patience to make, since the final video is the product of multiple images of the same drawing.

 A performer, photographer and painter, Feng Kaixuan, has been living in France since 2006.
-With her coffee filters transformed in Chinese fan-shaped prints, the artist constructs bridges between traditional and contemporary Chinese art.
-The object of consumption becomes an artwork under the traces of the artist’s china ink, as a subtle question about the sense of art.
+Using coffee filters that she transforms into Chinese fan-shaped prints, the artist constructs bridges between traditional and contemporary Chinese art.
+This object of consumption becomes a work of art with the addition of lines of ink.
 Feng Kaixuan is constantly updating her practice, she recently tried contemporary theatre, during a four-act dance spectacle, body painting, calligraphy and performance.
-Don’t miss her performances where she does calligraphy by applying ink to a huge canvas using her hair as a brush.
+Don’t miss her performances where she does calligraphy by applying ink to a huge canvas using her hair as a brush!